How to save money on prescription drugs

 While drug costs may continue to climb, you can save a bundle if you take the time to be a more careful consumer of health care, says Gill.
 Before filling a prescription, ask your doctor and your pharmacy if there are ways to keep your costs down.
 Keep tabs on your health plan benefits too, particularly during open enrollment.
 “People often assume that their plan will remain the same,” says Gill, “but covered benefits often change.
 If you don’t know the new details of your prescription drug coverage, you could end up spending a lot more in out-of-pocket expenses than you need to.”
 That’s money you could put in your pocket—or, better yet—in your retirement plan, where it could help you live a happier, healthier future.

-4. Use tax-advantaged savings plans to help pay for your prescriptions
+4. Use tax-advantaged accounts to help pay for your prescriptions

-If your employer offers a health flexible spending account (FSA), you can put aside up to $3,200 in 2024 in pretax dollars to pay for prescriptions, copayments, and other eligible medical expenses.
-Thanks to the CARES Act, amounts paid for over-the-counter medicine in 2019 and thereafter are eligible for reimbursement regardless of whether they are prescribed by your doctor.
+If your employer offers a health care flexible spending account (FSA), you can put aside up to $3,300 in 2025 in pretax dollars to pay for prescriptions, copayments, and other qualified medical expenses.

-The money you put in an FSA is deducted from your paycheck before Social Security and federal taxes and, generally, state and local taxes are applied.
+The money you put in an FSA is deducted from your pay before Social Security and federal taxes are applied.
+Most states follow federal tax rules but not all so be sure to consult with your tax professional before enrolling in the plan.
 (Note that income tax laws differ significantly by state, so be sure to consult your tax professional before making any changes to your benefits.)
-That means if you set aside $1,000 and your total taxes are 33%, you’d save $330.
+That means if you set aside $1,000 and your marginal income tax rate (federal and state income taxes, as well as payroll taxes) is 33%, you’d save $330.
 FSAs generally don’t allow you to carry money from one year to the next, so take care not to elect more than you will need.
-That said, some plans offer either a carry-over feature, allowing you to roll over up to $640 in 2024 in unused funds to the next year, or a grace period, giving you up to an additional two-and-a-half months to use up your FSA funds.
-Lastly, your employer may also offer a “limited purpose health FSA,” which lets you set aside money before it is taxed to pay for your vision and dental care expenses.
+That said, some plans offer either a carryover provision, allowing you to carry over up to $660 from 2025 into 2026 of unused funds, or a grace period, giving you up to an additional two-and-a-half months to use up your FSA funds.
+Lastly, your employer may also offer a limited purpose health care FSA, which lets you set aside money before it is taxed to pay for your qualified vision and dental care expenses.
+This can be used in combination with a health savings account (HSA), as you can't contribute to an HSA if you are covered by a health care FSA.

-If you're 55 or older during the tax year and not enrolled in Medicare, you may be able to make a catch-up contribution, up to $1,000 per year.
+If you're 55 or older during the tax year, you may be able to make a catch-up contribution, up to $1,000 per year.
 Your spouse, if age 55 or older, could also make a catch-up contribution, but will need to open their own HSA.
+See IRS Publication 969 for more on annual HSA contribution limits.

-Similar to an FSA, your contributions are made pre-tax and any earnings in your HSA are tax-free.
-Unlike an FSA, however, contributions made to a HSA remain in the account until used (that is, they are not "use it or lose it") and they are portable and potentially investible, meaning the funds stay with you even if you change employers or leave the workforce.
-Withdrawals from your HSA that you make for qualified medical expenses are never taxed, but if you withdraw money for a non-medical cost prior to age 65, you'll owe income taxes, plus a 20% penalty tax.
+Similar to an FSA, your contributions are made pre-tax.
+HSA earnings grow on a tax-deferred basis.1 Unlike an FSA, however, contributions made to a HSA remain in the account until used (that is, they are not "use it or lose it") and they are portable and potentially investible, meaning the funds stay with you even if you change employers or leave the workforce.
+Withdrawals from your HSA that you make for qualified medical expenses are tax-free,1 but if you withdraw money for a non-medical expense prior to age 65, you'll owe income taxes, plus a 20% penalty tax.
+Withdrawals for purposes other than qualified medical expenses at age 65 or later are subject to tax but exempt from the 20% penalty.

 Tip: Read Viewpoints: Three healthy habits for health savings accounts.